UoS-SCCS/VirtualWebAuthn/README.md

 * Additional Attestation Statement formats
 * Additional Crypto Providers
 * Additional Attestation Types
-* Documentation
+* --- Documentation --- code level documentation complete - all functions/methods classes

 _You should now run DICEKey.py to start the authenticator_

 ## Setup
 I would recommed performing the following in a Virtual Machine, I've tested on Ubuntu 20.04.
 The kernel version needs to be fairly recent to include a patch that would cause errors when creating the virtual USB device.

 ### Virtual Machine Setup
 * Download VirtualBox [https://www.virtualbox.org/](https://www.virtualbox.org/)